 Another recent brand that’s been upending the long-established watch world in Japan, Minase made its debut in 2005.
 But unlike urban Knot, Minase crafts its timepieces in a small factory in the company’s namesake village in the north of Japan.
 High-end quality has put Minase on the map.
 Prior to its foray into fine watches, the company produced precision tools and has since brought that fine metalwork expertise to each of the 500 watches Minase produces each year.

 Okay, so this is a weird one.
 Frank Miura is a parody brand that openly mimics Franck Muller watches (both names are pronounced nearly the same in Japanese).
 Of course, the latter Swiss luxury brand Franck Muller makes instantly recognizable watches under the audacious banner “Master of Complications.”
 We’ve seen their bold designs on the wrists of 50 Cent, Elton John and a slew of other celebrities, and prices for a nice Franck Muller can go north of ten grand.

 Japan’s Frank Miura, on the other hand, offers similar designs at a fraction of the price.
 And although it’s a blatant rip-off of the Swiss watches, the Japanese quality is pretty good, and the designs are really cool.
 Franck Muller sued Frank Miura to stop making watches, but the legal action backfired.
 A Japanese court ruled that Frank Miura has the right to produce parodies and the publicity has made the low-end Japanese brand a cult hit.

 So you can stick with the tried and trusted brands, it’s hard to go wrong with that kind of longevity and tradition.
 Or choose one of the upstarts and slip something a little more eclectic on your wrist.
-However you select, the small island of Japan has a huge selection of amazing watches waiting for you.
+However you select, Japanese watches have a huge selection that’s waiting for you.